 Sandbagging occurs when a person or company intentionally lowers its expectations for success with the goal of producing greater than expected results.
 In business, managers may engage in this practice as a way of reducing the expectations of shareholders and investors, knowing very well that they will exceed those expectations.
 Employees may also engage in the practice with the aim of being viewed as outstanding performers and receive positive reviews.
 Individuals avoid setting realistic expectations because they do not want to be viewed as average performers.
-When the expected results are surpassed, the company will be seen as financially healthy, and the employees may receive a bonus as an appreciation of the good performance.
+When the expected results are surpassed, the company will be seen as financially healthy, and the employees may receive a bonus as an appreciation of their good performance.

 The underlying idea behind sandbagging is to underpromise and overdeliver.
-When an individual succeeds in keeping the company’s or investor’s expectation low, they can easily surpass the expectations.
+When an individual succeeds in keeping the company’s or investor’s expectations low, they can easily surpass the expectations.
 Senior managers sandbag by providing earnings expectations to analysts below what they believe will happen.
 Keeping expectations low can help the company maintain the stock prices at the current price or elevate it to a better price.
 For example, company ABC may sandbag its quarterly expectations and provide high earnings estimates, but below what they believe will occur.
 Once the results are released, and they are higher than the expected results, the company’s image will improve, leading to a rise in share value and increased media coverage.